natyiassanori/RepoScore/README.md

 ## Possible Improvements

-- **Better Error Handling**: Currently, API error codes from GitHub are not handled, and query parameter validation is not implemented.
+- **Better Error Handling**: Currently, API error codes from GitHub are handled with a general custom exception, and query parameter validation is not implemented, instead I'm only catching the InvalidArgumentException so the user can have at least one feedback.
+Error handling can be more robust.
 - **Persistent Caching**: Replace in-memory cache with a more robust solution (e.g., Redis).
 A background job could refresh repository scores hourly.
+- **Ranking repositories** - it was not in the requirements but we could return the repositories ordered by score (highest to lowest)
 ---

 ## About the Use of AI